 Today, we’re thrilled to chat with Katie Hoffman.
 She’s the multitalented, supremely funny writer behind Sass & Balderdash, a blog that covers topics ranging from weight loss to pop culture, always with Katie’s signature wit.
-Katie also contributes to humor blog Long Awkward Pause, which we recently featured on Hot Off the Press.
+Katie also contributes to humor blog Long Awkward Pause, which we recently featured on The WordPress.com Blog.

 How did you approach the blog-naming process?

 I felt it was important to be settled on a name before I started posting regularly and working toward a loyal following.
 As someone who had a reputation for changing her AOL Instant Messenger screen name every other month in junior high, I didn’t want to put my followers through a series of blog identity crises.